 For the Future Designer

 Girls at this age will undoubtedly be starting to show an interest in fashion.
 They may already have their own touches of flair and style.
-This Project Runway sketchbook will let them experiment with color and styles.
+This Fashion Design sketchbook will let them experiment with color and styles.

 It has removable plastic stencils which they can use to create over 100 different clothes and accessories on the 40 preprinted sketch pages.
-There’s a fabric swatch guide, which will inspire them to think about the different patterns and colors they can use.
 The portfolio will keep them occupied as they design their unique fashions.

 DIY Lip Balm

 Clear lip balm is a good starting point for an 11-year-old girl wanting to wear lipstick.
 This kit has everything she needs to make her own.
-There is shea butter and sweet almond oil to help moisturize, and beeswax beads to help prevent bacteria.
+There is shea butter and Safflower oil to help moisturize, and beeswax beads to help prevent bacteria.

-Once made, there are 12 tubes and jars you can store your lip balm in, and labels let you personalize these as well.
-I like that the contents are gluten-free and there are four flavors to choose from — pina colada, peppermint, strawberry-kiwi, and black cherry.
+Once made, there are six tubes and jars you can store your lip balm in, and labels let you personalize these as well.
+I like that the contents are gluten-free and there are two flavors to choose from.

 Craft for Friends